MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch2.md

 ## Objectives

-* Configure Unity for Holographic Remoting remote
+* Configuring Unity for Holographic Remoting remote
 * Learn how to build and deploy the application with Visual Studio
 * Installing the Holographic Remoting remote application and connecting to HoloLens

-## Configure your scene for Holographic Remoting
+## configuring your scene for Holographic Remoting

-In this section, you will configure your project to stream your Mixed Reality experience on to your HoloLens 2 device from your PC in real-time over a WIFI connection.
+In this section, you will configuring your project to stream your Mixed Reality experience on to your HoloLens 2 device from your PC in real-time over a WIFI connection.

 In the Project window, navigate to **Assets** > **MRTK.Tutorials.AppXHolograhicRemoting**> **Prefabs** folder, and select-and-drag **HolographicRemoting** prefab into your scene.